 Hi, I’m Mel.

 I'm a writer, student, and seeker who believes food is a gateway into culture, justice, and connection.
-After years of piecing together a life shaped by resilience, creativity, and healing, I’m beginning a new chapter in Spain, studying Gastronomic Sciences in San Sebastián.
+After years of piecing together a life shaped by resilience, creativity, and healing, I’m beginning a new chapter in Spain, studying a masters in Gastronomic Sciences in San Sebastián.

 Quick Facts